utiasSTARS/pyshoe/README.md

 # Reproduction of Paper Results
 We include two scripts that reproduce the two main results tables in our paper:

+* `process_error_hallway.py`

-* `process_error_hallway.py` reproduces table 3 of the paper by iteratively evaluating the error of specified zero-velocity detectors (using any specified list of zero-velocity thresholds) for all trials in the hallway dataset.
+Reproduces table 3 of the paper by iteratively evaluating the error of specified zero-velocity detectors (using any specified list of zero-velocity thresholds) for all trials in the hallway dataset.
 Two csv files are automatically generated in the results folder: `hallway_results_raw.csv`, which shows the error for all individual trials, and `hallway_results.csv`, which is a processed version that reproduces paper results.
+The processed results are saved to `results/hallway_results.csv`.

+* `plot_hallway_data.py`

-The processed results are saved to `results/hallway_results.csv`.  `plot_hallway_data.py` generates plots for all of the hallway trials within `results/figs/hallway/`,
+Generates plots for all of the hallway trials within `results/figs/hallway/`.

+* `process_error_stairs.py`

-* `process_error_stairs.py`: Reproduces table 4 of the paper by iteratively evaluating the error of the specified zero-velocity detectors (each with a list of threshold values) for all trials in the stair dataset Two csv files are automatically generated in the results folder: `stair_results_raw.csv`, which shows the error for all individual trials, and `stair_results.csv`, which is a processed version that reproduces the paper results.
-The processed results are saved to `results/stair_results.csv`. `plot_stair_data.py` generates plots for all of the hallway trials within `results/figs/hallway/`.
+Reproduces table 4 of the paper by iteratively evaluating the error of the specified zero-velocity detectors (each with a list of threshold values) for all trials in the stair dataset Two csv files are automatically generated in the results folder: `stair_results_raw.csv`, which shows the error for all individual trials, and `stair_results.csv`, which is a processed version that reproduces the paper results.
+The processed results are saved to `results/stair_results.csv`.

+* `plot_stair_data.py`

+Generates plots for all of the hallway trials within `results/figs/hallway/`.

 # Additional Scripts
 * `run_threshold_optimization`: Generates the zero-velocity labels that we used to train our LSTM-based zero-velocity classifier.
 The zero-velocity thresholds for the five zero-velocity detectors (SHOE, ARED, AMVD, MBGTD, VICON) are optimized for each VICON dataset trial, and the most accurate detector's output is used as the ground truth label for each trial.

-* We additionally include a script `process_error_vicon.py` that iteratively evaluates the error of the 5 classical zero-velocity detectors when their optimized zero-velocity outputs are used.
+* `process_error_vicon.py`: Iteratively evaluates the error of the 5 classical zero-velocity detectors when their optimized zero-velocity outputs are used.
 The results are saved in `results/vicon_results_raw.csv`.

-* `train_motion_classifier.py` will train a three-class motion classifier (walk vs. run vs. stairs) using a subset of the training data, and will reproduce the accuracy of the classifier for the validation set.
+* `train_motion_classifier.py`: Trains a three-class motion classifier (walk vs. run vs. stairs) using a subset of the training data, and will reproduce the accuracy of the classifier for the validation set.

 # Citation
 If you use this code in your research, please cite: